 - 6.1.
 Provider shall only receive and/or Process Personal Data at the locations agreed upon in the Agreement or applicable SOW and shall not transfer Personal Data across country borders unless expressly authorized in writing by Veritas and in compliance with Lawful Safeguards. - 6.2.
-Where the Provider receives or Processes Personal Data that is subject to the GDPR or any law relating to the protection of privacy of individuals that applies in Europe outside Europe, or a country in respect of a valid adequacy decision has been issued by the European Commission, such transfers will be made subject to the terms of the Standard Contractual Clauses included at Schedule 1 and its Appendix and incorporated into these Data Processing Terms. - 6.3.
-If the European Commission decision authorising the data transfer mechanism used to legitimate the data transfers made under the Agreement is held to be invalid, or any Supervisory Authority requires transfers of EU Personal Data made pursuant to such decision to be suspended, then Veritas may, at its discretion, require Provider to cease processing Personal Data to which this paragraph applies, or promptly co-operate with Veritas to facilitate use of an alternative lawful transfer mechanism.
+Where the Provider receives or Processes Personal Data that is subject to the EU and/or UK GDPR or any law relating to the protection of privacy of individuals that applies in Europe outside Europe, or a country in respect of a valid adequacy decision has been issued by the European Commission, such transfers will be made subject to the terms of the Standard Contractual Clauses and for the purposes of the UK GDPR, the Standard Contractual Clauses together with the UK IDTA has been approved as a transfer mechanism under the UK GDPR for such transfers, included at Schedule 1 and its Appendix Information and incorporated into these Data Processing Terms. - 6.3.
+If the European Commission or UK Information Commissioner decision authorising the data transfer mechanism used to legitimate the data transfers made under the Agreement is held to be invalid, or any Supervisory Authority requires transfers of Europe Personal Data made pursuant to such decision to be suspended, then Veritas may, at its discretion, require Provider to cease processing Personal Data to which this paragraph applies, or promptly co-operate with Veritas to facilitate use of an alternative lawful transfer mechanism.